 My experience suffering a traumatic brain injury in 2010 and being diagnosed with an incurable joint disease in 2014 have deeply informed my experience and outlook on life, relationship with myself and others.
 IFS and Mindful Self Compassion practices played a significant role in my emotional healing through some of the hardest years of my life.
 I am passionate about cultivating more presence, self-compassion and open-heartedness in our world.
-When I’m not working, I can usually be found outside, chasing fresh air in a variety of activities year-round with my husband and time-share vizsla, Zukie.
+When I’m not working, I can usually be found outside, chasing fresh air in a variety of activities year-round with my husband of 24 years and time-share vizsla, Zukie.
 The photos on this site were taken during our adventures.
 Thanks for reading and I look forward to interacting with you soon!